wrightmat/dnd-eberron/locations/Menthis Plateau.md

 * **Shrine of the Shadow**: Hidden down a dark alley, the shrine of The Shadow represents the dark side of Everbright.
 Here, necromancers and other evil wizards gather in secret to revere the power of magic perverted to evil ends, led by a cleric/necromancer named Thalanna (CE female human cleric 3/necromancer 3).
 This secretive cult has no grand evil schemes for world domination; they exist purely to worship their patron deity and hide only to escape persecution.

 ##### Little Plains (Halfling encampment)
 > The towers here appear insideout: instead of open central spaces surrounded by buildings attached to the outside of a tower, streets run around the outsides of the towers, giving access to very low doorways leading to cavelike interiors.
 Halflings seem to negotiate these outside ledges with ease, and so do the dinosaurs many of them ride.
 Great winged reptiles soar between towers, many with halfling riders on their backs.

 Little Plains is not the only halfling neighborhood in Sharn, but it is the only district almost entirely inhabited by halflings and the only significant concentration west of the Mournland of halfling immigrants from the Talenta Plains.
 Even the architecture suggests the maintenance of these halflings’ traditional ways, since the towers resemble the city of Gatherhold in Talenta.
 More urbanized halflings live in Little Plains as well, as do some few members of other races (primarily gnomes and some kobolds).

 ##### Smoky Towers (Theater district)
 > Theaters, restaurants, and concert halls offer the promise of an evening’s musical entertainment in this district.

 Smoky Towers is in some ways an extension of the Torchlight district directly below it, perhaps slightly better off in general but not much different in essentials.
 Smoky Towers is the entertainment district of Middle Menthis, known for dinner theaters, recital halls, and one grand theater.
-It presents a grade of entertainment that falls between the burlesque of Torchlight and the classical drama of the University District—affordable yet respectable, accessible yet thoughtful.
+It presents a grade of entertainment that falls between the burlesque of Torchlight and the classical drama of the University District — affordable yet respectable, accessible yet thoughtful.

 A small but significant number of people who trace their origin to Cyre have made their home in Smoky Towers.
 Although culturally they differ little from their Brelish neighbors, this community has become very active in the wake of Cyre’s destruction, discussing rebuilding or reestablishing the nation elsewhere in Khorvaire.
 The Citadel keeps the Cyran community here under close watch due to this potentially treasonous talk.